-This unit is based on Finance Act 2023 subject to assessment from 29 January 2024 and Finance Act 2024 subject to assessment from 27 January 2025.
+This unit is based on the Finance Act 2024 subject to assessment from 27 January 2025.

 This unit is optional in the Level 4 Diploma in Professional Accounting.

 - 1. Understand principles and rules that underpin taxation systems - 2.
 Calculate UK taxpayers' total income - 3.
 Calculate income tax and National Insurance contributions (NICs) payable by UK taxpayers - 4.
 Calculate capital gains tax payable by UK taxpayers - 5.
 Understand the principles of inheritance tax